JetBrains/ForTea/README.md

 License
 ----
 Licensed under [Apache License 2.0](LICENSE)
-This plugin is a successor to [the original plugin by MrJul](https://github.com/MrJul/ForTea), whom we are very thankful to.
+This plugin is a successor to [the original plugin by MrJul](https://github.com/MrJul/ForTea), to whom we are very thankful.

 Building plugin
 ----
 Build instructions can be found [here](BUILD.md).

-Things to know about ReSharper plugin
+Things to know about this ReSharper plugin
 ----
 As a ReSharper plugin, ForTea doesn't provide any Visual Studio service, meaning there are some limitations.
-Amongst those, syntax highlighting is fully handled by ReSharper rather than Visual Studio: to get coloring for identifiers, you must enable _Color identifiers_ in _ReSharper Options > Code Inspection > Settings_.
+Among those, syntax highlighting is fully handled by ReSharper rather than Visual Studio: to get coloring for identifiers, you must enable _Color identifiers_ in _ReSharper Options > Code Inspection > Settings_.
 Plus, there is no code outlining support yet.